Mikko Kuningas

-Mikko Kuningas (born 30 July 1997) is a Finnish professional footballer who plays as a midfielder or forward, most recently for USL Championship club Orange County SC.
+Mikko Kuningas (born 30 July 1997) is a Finnish professional footballer who plays as a midfielder for Käpylän Pallo.

 Club career

 Kuningas has played for PEPO Lappeenranta, Lahti, Lahti Akatemia and FC Inter Turku.
 Kuningas started his football career in Luumäen Pojat where he played his first junior years.
-Kuningas played same time in PEPO Lappeenranta and he did the debut in the first team of PEPO Lappeenranta in 2013.
+Kuningas played same time in PEPO Lappeenranta and he made his debut with the PEPO first team in 2014.

 Kuningas made the professional contract with FC Lahti in 2014.
 He made the debut in Veikkausliiga against FC Ilves on 19 July 2015 and he made the winning goal at the beginning of the second half.

 In 2015, Kuningas visited Brazil to get acquainted with the activities of Fluminense FC.
 He was invited to European high-level tournaments Spax Cup in Germany and Terborg Tournament in Holland according to the Fluminense FC U19-team.
 The club management of the Fluminense FC wanted to hire him with a loan agreement from summer 2016.
 The transfer eventually failed with paperwork.

 Kuningas signed a contract with FC Inter Turku for the season 2018.
 FC Inter Turku won the Finnish Cup in May 2018 against HJK Helsinki 0-1 (0-0).
 Kuningas scored the winning goal in the 82. minute.
 He had been substituted to the field a moment earlier.

 In the season 2019 FC Inter Turku and Kuningas finished second place in Veikkausliiga.

 On 18 December 2020, USL Championship club Orange County SC announced the signing of Kuningas.

+On 18 January 2023, Kuningas returned to Lahti on a one-year contract.

+On 15 August 2024, after being without club since January, Kuningas signed with Ykkösliiga club Käpylän Pallo (KäPa) for the rest of the season.

+In February 2025, he joined AC Crema in Italian Serie D.

+On 8 July, Kuningas returned to Käpylän Pallo on a deal throught the 2027 season.